tdongsi/tdongsi.github.io/source/resume/index.markdown

 * Designed and implemented frameworks for automated performance testing for company’s database products, Objectivity and InfiniteGraph.
 Developed and maintained automated regression tests for the two database products and their command-line utility tools.
 * Reviewed Java codes and enforced good practices for more robust and flexible Java API.
 * Selected Projects and Achievements:
-    * Designed and implemented test plans for measuring data ingestion performance of graph database InfiniteGraph in distributed multi-client settings.
+    * Designed and implemented test plans for measuring **data ingestion performance** of graph database InfiniteGraph in **distributed multi-client settings**.
 Set up and configured a network of eight Linux and Windows hosts with OpenSSH.
 Fully automated performance tests using Python scripts, in which multiple Java test applications are compiled and ingest data simultaneously from multiple remote hosts.
     * Designed and developed an automated test suite for testing Java byte code injection tools, including a custom Java parser (based on ANLTR) to verify correctness of decompiled byte codes after injection.

 <!--